 Ar nDraiocht Fein (or ADF) means “Our Own Druidry” in Irish Gaelic.
-It is an independent tradition of neopagan druidry, founded in the United States, with groves throughout the US, Canada and Europe.
-It is founded on the principle “why not excellence?”, which is something we strive for physically, intellectually, artistically and spiritually.
+It is an independent tradition of neopagan druidry, founded in the United States, with groves throughout the US, Canada, Europe.
+Australia, etc. It is founded on the principle “why not excellence?”, which is something we strive for physically, intellectually, artistically and spiritually.

 As members of ADF, we are working to build a non-sexist, non-racist, ever-evolving and open religion that we can practice as a way of life and hand off to our grandchildren.

 An ADF Grove is any group of three or more voting members of the ADF over the age of 18, who gather together at least twice a month to study and practice Druidism within the context of Ar nDraiocht Fein, and who are chartered by the Mother Grove as a local congregation.
 A Proto-grove is a “seedling” Grove, started by one member of the ADF.
 The purpose of the Grove or Proto-grove is to provide accessible Druidic ritual and study to the public, and serve the greater community for the betterment of all.

 Our Connection with the Gods